The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Muju Wine Cave

-The Muju wine cave was a cute, but bizarre tourist spot which has you walking through a long tunnel with a local wine sampling and buying area at the end.
-A unique little 20-minute side quest that’s half wine and half photo spots.
+The Muju Wine Cave is a cute, but somewhat bizarre tourist spot.
+It involves walking through a long tunnel, with a local wine sampling and buying area at the end.
+It’s a unique 20-minute side quest that’s part wine tasting, part photo opportunity.

 Address: 전북특별자치도 무주군 적상면 산성로 359